nicolasdao/lopdf/OBJECT_STREAMS_IMPLEMENTATION.md

 ## Object Eligibility Rules

 Objects that CANNOT be compressed into object streams:
-- Stream objects
+- Stream objects (including content streams, image streams, etc.)
-- Document catalog (Root)
+- Cross-reference streams (Type = XRef)
+- Object streams themselves (Type = ObjStm)
-- Objects referenced in trailer
+- Objects directly referenced in the trailer dictionary
-- Encryption dictionary
+- Encryption dictionary (if referenced by trailer's Encrypt entry)
 - Objects with generation number > 0
+- Document catalog ONLY in linearized PDFs

+Objects that CAN be compressed (as of latest fix):
+- Catalog (in non-linearized PDFs)
+- Pages tree nodes
+- Page objects
+- Font descriptors
+- Annotations
+- Most other dictionary and non-stream objects

 ## Testing Considerations